johneiser/SLAE/docs/_posts/2017-09-29-Assignment-4.md

 A note on this encoder worth mentioning is that it **expands**, making use of the space after it.
 This may or may not be a concern, depending on the application, but an improvement to this encoder might be eliminating the need to expand and just rearrange in-place.

+You can find the all the code to this challenge at [https://github.com/johneiser/SLAE/tree/master/assignments/Assignment_4](https://github.com/johneiser/SLAE/tree/master/assignments/Assignment_4).

 <br>
 {% include preamble.md %}